The G chord on piano is made up of three notes: G B D. This is a major chord - G major chord.

 When you're just beginning, you play this chord generally in root position, as written in the picture above.

-The best fingers to use in root position - what you see above - is your thumb, middle finger and pinkie.
+The best fingers to use in root position - G B and D in that order - is your thumb, middle finger and pinkie.
 In your right hand, the finger numbers are 1 3 5.
-(Left hand is 5 3 1.)

 You can play the G chord in different positions - called inversions.
 This is the next step after you're comfortable with root position.